 “Everyday Matters: Healthy Habits for University Life" Digital Badge

-The Everday Matters Digital Badge Programme will explore some practical everyday things, based on the latest scientific research, that you can say and do to support yourself as much as possible during this time of change and establish healthy habits and routines for your university lifestyle, enhancing your successful transition into and through higher education.
+The Everyday Matters Digital Badge Programme will explore some practical everyday things, based on the latest scientific research, that you can say and do to support yourself as much as possible during this time of change and establish healthy habits and routines for your university lifestyle, enhancing your successful transition into and through higher education.

 This digital badge will explore how you spend your time across study/work, leisure, self-care and sleep and cultivate positive habits of mind including mindful self-compassion, growth mindset and joy & gratitude.
 Participants will learn about brain and body health, and how to create and maintain daily habits and routines that support physical and emotional wellbeing for learning and life.

-The “Everyday Matters: Healthy Habits for University Life” digital badge will be delivered over 8 sessions, each one hour duration.
+The “Everyday Matters: Healthy Habits for University Life” digital badge will be delivered over 8 sessions, each one-hour duration.

 About the Facilitator: